 IST has also been the pioneer in Portugal in the protection of intellectual property as a way to maximize its value, being the Portuguese entity with the largest number of registered patents.
 Many of these patents are the result of research projects involving companies that have the right of first refusal in licensing them for commercial exploitation.
 IST also licenses other forms of intellectual property rights, such as copyright of software, trademarks associated with technological products, among others.
 Some of the startups that spun-out of IST have licensing agreements for the exploitation of intellectual property rights of IST or of its associated research centers.

 The recognition of the quality of the IST research centers is also evidenced by the large number of studies that are requested by the Government of Portugal in matters as diverse as transport, geophysics, construction, information technologies, among others.
 In particular, 7 of its research centers received the status of “Associated Laboratories” that, in addition to receiving additional funding, enables them to be formally consulted by the Government for the definition of science and technology policy programs and instruments.

 Aiming to recognize the entrepreneurial spirit of its former students, researchers and professors, IST created the IST SPIN-OFF Community to bring together the technology-based companies with connections to IST.
 These companies have permission to use the Community trademark logo to be identified as a successful example of IST’s impact on Society.

-The TT@Técnico is composed of two units: the Intellectual Property Unit, with Patrícia Lima, Rita Mendonça and Maria Manuel Meruje, and the Business Partnership Unit, that includes Carlota Santos Silva, Beatriz Mendes and Sandra Borges.
+The TT@Técnico is composed of two units: the Intellectual Property Unit, with Patrícia Lima, Beatriz Mendes and Maria Manuel Meruje, and the Business Partnerships Unit, that includes Carlota Santos Silva and Sandra Borges.
 Alexandra Jacques provides administrative support for TT@Técnico.

 |Area of Intervention||Contact|